 Selected Financial Data

-The following selected financial information is derived from the audited consolidated financial statements of the Company prepared in accordance with IFRS.
+The following selected financial information is derived from the unaudited condensed consolidated interim financial statements of the Company prepared in accordance with IFRS.

 |Three Months Ended||April 30,